mmisw/mmiorr-docs/docs/about.md

 Developed by MMI[^mmi], the Ontology Registry and Repository (ORR) is a web application and service to create, update, access, and map ontologies and their terms.
-Funding for the latest modifications to the ORR software has been provided by the EarthCube X-DOMES Project[^xdomes].
+Funding for the version 3 modifications to the ORR software were provided by the EarthCube X-DOMES Project[^xdomes].

 The latest version of the ORR software (v3), has been deployed to multiple sites, including